ANDREWAHN-UK/MILESTONE-FOUR/README.md

 - - - -
 **6. Wireframes:**
 - - - -
-The wireframes can be accessed from the "wireframes" folder, and also directly here:
+The wireframes can be accessed from the "Documents/wireframes" folder, and also directly here:

  [Wireframes file](https://github.com/ANDREWAHN-UK/Milestone-Four/blob/main/ms4.bmpr)